JDBDT/jdbdt/src/site/markdown/DB.md

 **Known issue**: statement reuse should be disabled for [xerial's JDBC driver for sqlite](Compatibility.html#KnownIssues).
 No problems were detected for [all other JDBC drivers tested in the JDBDT build](Compatibility.html#Drivers).

+### Batch updates

+The `BATCH_UPDATES` option is enabled by default.
+Database insertions will use the JDBC batch update mechanism if the option is set, unless the JDBC driver in does not support the feature (in this case the option will have no effect).

 ## Summary of methods
 <a name="MethodReference"></a>